joshluisaac/rubicon-farm-water-delivery/designAndDecisions.md

 >are automatically marked as `WaterDeliveryStatus.IN_PROGRESS`.
 For example, if the system is actively running from 27-Dec-2019 @ 10:45am to 30-Dec-2019 @ 09:10am, those orders which are active within
 >that time frame is marked as `WaterDeliveryStatus.IN_PROGRESS`

+**Batch Date**
+When developing state machines or systems that are clock/time dependent.
+There's the notion of a configurable BatchDate.
+The reasonaing behind this is to make delivery order batch processing to be independent of the application.
+In the event that the system/application fails you still want to process those delivery backlogs that couldn't be processed because of system downtime.

 [classDiagram]: screenshots/classDiagram.png "classDiagram"